-Josey started working in Roading almost 6 months ago as a Network Engineer.
+Josey works in Roading as a Network Engineer.
 “I’m from Ireland and have been living here in New Zealand for 12 years.
 A job took me to Oamaru a decade ago and I quickly fell in love with the region.
 We have beautiful beaches, mountains and lakes right on our doorstep, just a stone’s throw from Dunedin and able to travel to Central, the Catlins and Canterbury on our weekends.
 The hardest decision is where to go, although it can be difficult to muster the motivation to leave Kakanui on a beautiful weekend.
 The most exciting thing about working on roads is that they are the arteries of our society.
 They create opportunities for new experiences, trade and wealth.
 Working in the roading section, I have come to appreciate the amount of effort that goes on in the background to make sure our district’s roads are safe and accessible.
 My role is varied and I work on everything from Road Resurfacing, Street lighting and Footpaths to new projects to widen and strengthen our roads.
 We are spoilt in this district, being able to jump in our cars and explore the mountains, remote lakes and meandering coastal loops.
 Whatever our favourite activity, it usually starts with packing up the car and hitting the road.”

 Why Waitaki?
 Leaving Moruya on the south coast of Australia where he worked for the Eurobodalla council for 11 years, Joshua and ‘the wife’ wanted to move to New Zealand for the kiwi lifestyle, relaxed and friendly, and the incredible landscape.
 “It’s been a pleasant change and a new challenge,” he says.
 Originally from a construction background, and a trained carpenter, Joshua is completing an engineering degree; he used to build bridges before he took on the Water and Civil Engineering degree he spends all his home time finishing off.
 He takes pleasure in knowing that local government work contributes to the entire community – “the work you do impacts a lot of people, they just don’t know it.”
 His best work is buried underground.
 Not in a mafia way.